 Don’t try to cover every aspect of your topic.

-When I started my blog, I thought I had great ideas about how all aspects of running my business could improve (i.e., social media strategy and email marketing campaigns).
+When I started my blog, I thought I had grand ideas about improving my business (i.e., social media strategy and email marketing campaigns).
 But when I got down into writing them out, they didn’t hold together as well as I’d hoped, which meant that some posts were better than others and made me look like less of an expert than I wanted people to think!
-The point is: don’t try covering every aspect of any given topic because it takes up too much time, and there are already plenty of other sites doing precisely that (like this one!).
-Instead, write about what interests YOU most so that YOU can become more knowledgeable in YOUR area(s) rather than trying too hard at something else which may not work well with YOUR personality type anyway…

 Write high-quality content

 It should be helpful or interesting for your target audience.
-This means that if your blog is about dog grooming tips and tricks, then all your posts should be related to dogs in some way—whether about how to train a puppy or groom an old hound with arthritis.
-In other words: don’t just write “How To Write Better Blog Posts” (unless perhaps this post falls into that category).
+This means that if your blog is about dog grooming tips and tricks, all your posts should be related to dogs in some way—whether about training a puppy or grooming an old hound with arthritis.
+In other words, don’t just write “How To Write Better Blog Posts” (unless perhaps this post falls into that category).

 Also, it should be written with care and attention—not just slapped together quickly without editing.
 People will notice when you take the time necessary to create quality writing!

 Researching keywords is an essential step in optimizing your blog for search engines.
-In this section, we’ll explain how to use Google Keyword Planner and Google Trends to find the best possible keywords for your blog.
+This section will explain how to use Google Keyword Planner and Google Trends to find your blog’s best keywords.